Sharika999/javaFSE_hands-on_solutions/week6/2_ReactJS_HOL/README.md

   super(props);
   this.state = { count: 0 };
 }

 ---

 ### 7. Define render() function
-The render() function is a required method in class components.
-It returns JSX which is rendered to the DOM.
+The render() method is required in class components.
+It returns the JSX that React will render to the DOM.

-Example:

 jsx
 Copy